mebeim/aoc/2021/README.md

 assert not (rules[0] and rules[-1]), 'Invalid rules!'
 ```

-Now the image.
-We are dealing with an expanding grid of pixels, so using a
+We are dealing with an expanding grid of pixels, so using a matrix (e.g. `list`
-matrix (e.g. `list` of `list`) is not practical at all, as it would require
+of `list`) is not practical at all, as it would require either starting with a
-either starting with a huge matrix or adding rows/columns as we go.
-Instead, our
+huge matrix or adding rows/columns as we go.
+Instead, our image will simply be a
-image will simply be a `set` only containing coordinates of the pixels that are
+`set` only containing coordinates of the pixels that are ON.
+We can use
-ON.
-We can use [`enumerate()`][py-builtin-enumerate] in a classical a double
+[`enumerate()`][py-builtin-enumerate] in a classical a double `for` loop to
-`for` loop to easily get both coordinates and values of the pixels.
+easily get both coordinates and values of the pixels.

 ```python
 next(fin) # skip empty line of input